ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/mobile/intro/_index.md

 ---
-title: Start developing on Arm hardware
+title: Start developing Arm mobile applications

 description: The place to start for developers new to Arm in mobile development